Yanbo-Zhu/IT_Operation_Cloud_Computing/Cloud_Computing/Chapter06_Data-Intensive_Cloud_Applications.md

 - Redundant deployments of cloud services with load balancing
 - Implementation mechanisms
     - Usage Monitor: monitoring service instances and IT resource consumption at runtime
-    - Resource Cluster: active active cluster groups incorporated to balance workloads across different members of the cluster
+    - Resource Cluster: active-active cluster groups incorporated to balance workloads across different members of the cluster
     - Replication: generate cloud service in support of load balancing requirements

+An active-active cluster refers to a setup in high availability (HA) systems where multiple nodes or servers in a cluster are simultaneously active and processing workloads.
+This configuration ensures efficient resource utilization, scalability, and fault tolerance.
+- **Improved Performance**: Concurrent processing increases throughput.
+- **Fault Tolerance**: Redundancy ensures continuous operation despite individual node failures.
+- **Optimal Resource Utilization**: All nodes contribute actively, reducing idle resources.
+- **Scalability**: Easier to expand by adding more nodes.

 ### 1.1.4 Cloud Bursting Architecture